 After lunch, our luggage was brought to the welcome gazebo, and we waited for our bus to arrive.
 The GOs gave us snack packs for the road, and like the way we came, they waved us goodbye in their matching coloured polo tees.

 It felt like we were leaving this village of people behind, the ones who were like family during our stay here.
 Will I be returning?
 Yes.
-But I’ll be checking on the hot water situation first!
-Jokes aside, if you’re looking for luxury, this is not the property.
+All in all, if you’re looking for luxury, this is not the property.
 But, if you’re looking for a happy place filled with fun, sun, and lots of activities, and must I reiterate, all-inclusive, give Club Med Cherating a go.

 Address: Hvom 29th miles Jalan Kuantan – Kemaman Pahang Darul Makmur, Jalan Kuantan Sungai Lembing, 26080 Kuantan, Pahang